splunk/public-o11y-docs/gdi/opentelemetry/components/oracledb-receiver.rst

          receivers:
            - oracledb

-To configure the Oracle Database receiver in case for high availability, use the syntax as shown in the following example:
+To configure the Oracle Database receiver for high availability, use:

 .. code:: yaml